szabgab/perlmaven.com/sites/en/pages/how-to-calculate-balance-of-bank-accounts-in-csv-file-using-perl.md

 One of the readers of the [How to read a CSV file using Perl?](/how-to-read-a-csv-file-using-perl) article has sent me a CSV file and a question:

-<b>How to Calculate and display total balance in each account using hash in perl.
-Without using parse function?</b>
+**How to Calculate and display total balance in each account using hash in perl.
+Without using parse function?**

 Let's see how can we handle such a request?